 The Census only happens once every ten years, so getting full participation is of the utmost importance.
 Participation is mandated by law, but misinformation spreading on social media, concerns about data privacy, and ensuring participation in hard-to-reach areas are proving to be challenges.

 In 2018, rumors on social media spread that census takers looking to confirm addresses were actually robbers scoping out neighborhoods.
 The Census Bureau implemented a Trust and Safety Team to combat this kind of false claim, and other misleading information about the Census.
-The new task force will partner with social media sites including Twitter and Facebook, which “have been grappling with repeated attempts by people to use their platforms to create false narratives to sway popular opinion,” particularly during the 2016 election.
+The new task force partnered with social media sites including Twitter and Facebook, which “have been grappling with repeated attempts by people to use their platforms to create false narratives to sway popular opinion,” particularly during the 2016 election.
 These companies have the ability to “remove or lower the ranking of content that is considered harmful to the count.”
-Additionally, the Census Bureau is working on a $500 million communications campaign to supply facts to counter any false claims and educate people on how the population count works and what it entails.
+Additionally, the Census Bureau initiated a $500 million communications campaign to supply facts to counter any false claims and educate people on how the population count works and what it entails.

 In 2018, the Census Bureau discovered anyone with the proper data tools could use 2010 Census statistics to identify one in six Americans.
 Researchers rearranged the billions of statistics from the 2010 Census, linked the partial identities to a commercial database with names, and successfully identified 52 million Americans.